open-cogsci/osdoc/include/api/python_workspace_api.md

 ## function __sampler__\(src, \*\*playback\_args\)

-A convenience function that creates a new `sampler` object.
+A convenience function that creates a new SAMPLER object.
 For a description of possible keywords, see:

 - [/python/sampler/](/python/sampler/)